yelircaasi/nebokrai-python-prototype/README.md

 to failure later during  deployment.

 This implies an iterative planning process.
 I declare roadmaps, projects, and tasks along with a calendar and configuration parameters.
-Then planager either allocates tasks to days, or informs me that I cannot and provides helpful information as to why the declaration was impossible to realize.
+Then nebokrai either allocates tasks to days, or informs me that I cannot and provides helpful information as to why the declaration was impossible to realize.
 Then I fix the offending parts of the declaration and repeat the process until I have a feasible plan.